 Our Upcoming Events

-Downtown Oakland is home to a vast telecommunications network with hundreds of miles of fiber-optic running throughout primary corridors in the Downtown and Jack London Square.
+Downtown Oakland is also home to a vast telecommunications network with hundreds of miles of fiber-optic running throughout primary corridors in the Downtown and Jack London Square.
 This telecommunication infrastructure is a major attraction for global technology companies requiring high bandwidth.

 Oakland’s office space is going green.
-Oakland now boasts almost 8 million square feet of LEED rated (U.S. Green Building Council) and/or Energy Star rated (Environmental Protection Agency) office space, including 26 Class A and B commercial buildings.
+Oakland now boasts over 8 million square feet of LEED rated (U.S. Green Building Council) and/or Energy Star rated (Environmental Protection Agency) office space, including 26 Class A and B commercial buildings.
 All of the Class A buildings are LEED rated Gold, indicating a high level of sustainable development.
 In 2010, the City itself passed its Green Building Ordinance, requiring that all future commercial building development receive a minimum LEED certificate of Silver.

 For more information about the Office market, contact Aliza Gallo, firstname.lastname@example.org or (510) 238-7405.